 So, why is it that 81% of young people with Social, Emotional and Mental Health difficulties also have Speech, Language and Communication difficulties?
 I’ve talked previously about Adverse Childhood Experiences and their link with language development, but now I want to explore the reasons behind the direct relationship between limited communication skills and the difficulty in accessing support for our mental health.

-What are the Links between Speech, Language and Communication and Mental Health?
+The Links between Speech, Language and Communication and Mental Health

 We need good language skills to be able to effectively communicate how we’re feeling.
 Children and young people need to have strong language and communication skills to be able to understand and label emotions, as well as to help them deal with different situations.
 This is because: